kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ]
 ```

-### Load config file dynamically
+### Load config file and license dynamically

-Instead of hardcoded file path you can use CLI arguments.
+Instead of hardcoded file path and license key you can use CLI arguments.

 <Tabs
   groupId="example"